yasminecc/Triangle_Geometry_Analyzer/README.md

-# Triangle Geometry Analyzer – MATLAB (Numerical Methods Homework 1)
+# Triangle Geometry Analyzer – MATLAB

 This MATLAB project reads the coordinates of a triangle from a file, calculates its area, centroid, performs a rotation, and generates a plot of the original and rotated triangles.
 The rotated coordinates are saved to a separate file.